Should My Lawyer Talk with My Doctor? – Part 2

 After years of representing patients injured by Taxotere, we’ve had experience with most of the issues that might arise in your case.
 It is essential that the extent of your Taxotere-related injuries is not only documented in your medical records but that your personal injury attorney can also communicate them succinctly and accurately to the court.

 Talking with your doctor can help us get specific, accurate information directly from the source.
 The lawsuits rest on accurate information and communication.
 It is our intention to ensure that your rights are well-represented and that you recover damages for your injuries.

 Does That Mean My Attorney Is Directing My Medical Care?

 There is nothing wrong with your attorney talking to your doctor.
 But it’s also important to understand that they should not direct your medical care.
 Lawyers are trained in the intricacies of the law, not medicine.
-It is never the intention of the attorneys from Hotze Runkle PLLC to tell your doctor how to treat your condition.
+It is never the intention of the attorneys from Hotze Runkle PLLC to tell your doctor, or you, how to treat your condition.

 On the other hand, our years of focused experience with individuals who have been injured by Taxotere have given us a list of resources that may be helpful to you.
 We will not direct your plan of care, but we may suggest you could use a second opinion if we think one is necessary.